arikw/chrome-extensions-reloader/README.md

 2. Browsing to "http://reload.extensions".
 This is intended for automating the reload process using "post build" scripts - just browse to "http://reload.extensions", and chrome will open with freshly reloaded extensions.

-3. Using the keyboard shortcut (default is Alt-r, Command-r on Mac).
+3. Using the keyboard shortcut (default is Alt-r or Opt-r on Mac).

 Whenever a refresh is executed, a green "OK" badge will appear on Extensions Reloader's toolbar icon.